Recommendations for The Hospitality Industry Crisis During COVID-19

 - Hangouts, Skype, Messenger Video Chat, Zoom for group video meeting

 If you are experiencing financial turmoil due to COVID-19, you are not alone.
 On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act into law.
-This act helps relieve small business owners from total economic hardship through a $350 billion loan.
-The SBA has a Payroll Protection Program in place, created by the CARES Act, that provides loan forgiveness to businesses who keep their employees on payroll for eight weeks.
-In addition, there will be a delay in all loan payments for six months without any fees from the government or lenders.
+This act helped relieve small business owners from total economic hardship through a $350 billion loan.
+The SBA had a Payroll Protection Program in place, created by the CARES Act, that provided loan forgiveness to businesses.
+However, the PPP has ended the deadline and is no longer taking applications.

 Hours of Operation

 Since your operational format has most likely changed quite a bit, we recommend you reconsider your hours of operations and update them accordingly; not only on your front door but also an all other platforms where people can find out about your business – Facebook, Yelp, Google My Business and any other platform that might be relevant to your business.
 If you are not open for any dine-in hours but are still open for delivery, make sure to express this clearly and tell customers they can still enjoy your food remotely.